 Pp 15Taking note with appreciation of the establishment by the United Nations Framework Convention on Climate Change at its twenty-fourth Conference of the Parties of the Facilitative Working Group for the Local Communities and Indigenous Peoples Platform, with equal participation by representatives of indigenous peoples and of parties to the Framework Convention to advance the objectives and implementation of the functions of this new body,

-Pp16 Bearing in mind the importance of the empowerment and capacity-building of indigenous women and young persons, including their full and effective participation in decision-making processes in matters that affect them directly, including policies, programmes and resources, where relevant, that target the well-being of indigenous women, children and young persons, in particular in the areas of health, education, employment and the transmission of traditional knowledge, languages and practices, and also the importance of taking measures to promote awareness and understanding of their rights,
+Pp16 Bearing in mind the importance of the empowerment and capacity-building of indigenous women and young persons, including their full and effective participation in decision-making processes in matters that affect them directly, including policies, programmes and resources, where relevant, that target the well-being of indigenous women, children and young persons, in particular areas of universal and equitable access to quality health services, mental health, , adequate nutrition, including through family farming, education, employment and the transmission of traditional knowledge, languages and practices, and also the importance of taking measures to promote awareness and understanding of their rights,

-Pp 17,
+Pp 17Noting that the COVID-19 pandemic is having a serious impact on the health, education, food security, safety, wellbeing, and livelihoods of people across the world, with a disproportionate negative effect on Indigenous peoples, their ancestral territories and sacred sites, and the need to take immediate and appropriate measures to address them, including the elimination of barriers for their effective participation in matters which would affect their rights, such as language barriers

 1. Acknowledges the report of the United Nations High Commissioner for Human Rights on the rights of indigenous peoples, and requests the High Commissioner to continue to submit to the Human Rights Council an annual report on the rights of indigenous peoples containing information on the relevant developments in human rights bodies and mechanisms and the activities undertaken by the Office of the High Commissioner at headquarters and in the field that contribute to the promotion of, respect for and the full application of the provisions of the United Nations Declaration on the Rights of Indigenous Peoples, and follow up on the effectiveness of the Declaration;

-2. Welcomes the work of the Special Rapporteur on the rights of indigenous peoples, including the official visits made and her reports, and encourages all Governments to respond favourably to the requests of the mandate holder for visits;
+2. Welcomes the work of the Special Rapporteur on the rights of indigenous peoples, including the reports and official visits, and encourages all Governments to respond favourably to the requests of the mandate holder for visits; and to respond to communications;

-3. Also welcomes the work of the Expert Mechanism on the Rights of Indigenous Peoples, including its annual report and its intersessional activities, and requests the Office of the High Commissioner to ensure timely translation in all official languages of the United Nations and distribution of these reports for the Council and pre-session translation of the studies and reports of the Expert Mechanism, in accordance with Council resolution 33/25 of 30 September 2016;
+3. Also welcomes the work of the Expert Mechanism on the Rights of Indigenous Peoples, and its intersessional activities, and requests the Office of the High Commissioner to ensure timely translation in all official languages of the United Nations and distribution of its reports to the Council and pre-session translation of the studies and reports of the Expert Mechanism, in accordance with Council resolution 33/25 of 30 September 2016;

 4. Strongly encourages States to participate actively in the sessions of the Expert Mechanism and to engage in dialogue with it, including during its intersessional activities;

-5. Urges States and other potential donors to contribute to the United Nations Voluntary Fund for Indigenous Peoples, and encourages the expansion of its mandate in order to support the participation of indigenous peoples, including indigenous women, youth and persons with disabilities, in United Nations business and human rights and climate change processes;
+5. Urges States and other potential donors to contribute to the United Nations Voluntary Fund for Indigenous Peoples, and takes note with satisfaction of the expansion of its mandate in order to support the participation of indigenous peoples, including indigenous women, youth and persons with disabilities, in United Nations business and human rights and climate change processes;